-Once the important strengths are captured, change the focus to the key challenges currently impacting the communities and counties that are part of the SET region.
+Once the important strengths are gathered, change the focus to the key challenges currently impacting the communities and counties that are part of the SET region.

 - a) Jot down on your worksheet what you view as the top 3-4 challenges you feel the region is now experiencing, or will be confronted with in the very near future.
 (5 minutes) - b) Share your list and thoughts with people at your table.
-Each person should briefly share his/her list with other group members at the table.
-(15 minutes) - c) As a table, come to an agreement on the 4-5 major challenges that your group feels are having (or soon will have) a negative impact on the communities/counties that are part of the SET region.
-(15 minutes)
+Each person should briefly share his/her list with other group members at the table, recording these on flip chart pages.
+(10 minutes) - c) As a table, come to an agreement on the 4 major challenges that your group feels are having (or soon will have) a negative impact on the communities/counties that are part of the SET region.
+Place a star beside these four items.
+Place your table number at the top right corner of the page.
+(10 minutes)

-Report out process: In order to get maximum information in the most efficient manner, call on the reporter for each table to share ONE major challenge that the table identified.
-Move to Table 2, then Table 3, and so on with each table adding one new challenge identified.
+Report out process: In order to get maximum information in the most efficient manner, call on the reporter for each table to share ONE of the top four major challenge that the table identified.
+Move to Table 2, then Table 3, and so on with each table adding ONE new challenge identified.
 As challenges are identified, list them on a flipchart.
 Ask people to listen carefully so they don't repeat a challenge that has already been listed.
 After giving every table an opportunity to respond, move to a second round asking for ONE new item from each table's list.
 If necessary, move through a third round of responses from each table if there remains new ideas that need to be offered or until all ideas are listed.
 When all of a table's ideas are listed, they can simply "pass."
-[See note above about allowing space on chart for dots.]
+As the items are listed, leave space between for sticky dots.

-Biggest concerns: Table facilitators hand each person four colored sticky dots.
+Biggest concerns: Table facilitators hand each person three colored sticky dots.
 Invite the participants to place their dots beside the challenges on the chart about which they are most concerned and that need to be addressed in order to improve the long-term vitality of the region.
-Explain that dots should be placed on four different items rather than putting more than one dot on a single item.
-[5 minutes]
+Explain that dots should be placed on three different items rather than putting more than one dot on a single item.
+Before dismissing them, instruct them on table rotations so they will be seated back at their new table.
+[10 minutes]

-Table Rotation: Provide participants instructions on the process for table rotation and ask them to find their new tables.
+Table Rotation: Provide participants instructions on the process for table rotation and ask them to find their new tables following the voting.